hashratez/EthoProtocol-Raspberry-Pi-Node/README.md

 This example is for a GATEWAY NODE.
 If you wish to run a Master or Service Node please change the node type in the upgrade command line.
 This script swaps out a Geth AMD64 binary for a Geth ARM64 during the install.

-**You must install the Etho Node as ROOT user, for some reason on a -Ubuntu Pi- there are permission problems if installed with "ether1node" user.**
+**You must install the Etho Node as ROOT user, for some reason on an -Ubuntu Pi- there are permission problems if installed with "ether1node" user.**

 ###### Step 1
 Prepare your Raspberry Pi with Ubuntu as found on this page: